 This financial report is designed to provide our citizens, taxpayers, customers, investors, and creditors with a general overview of the Town's finances and to demonstrate the Town's accountability for the money it receives.
-Questions concerning this report or requests for additional information should be directed to Brian A. Weltch, Mayor or Ann J. Craig, Clerk/Treasurer, Town of Burkeville, Virginia, P. O. Box 277, Burkeville, Virginia 23922, telephone 434-767-4095.
+Questions concerning this report or requests for additional information should be directed to the Mayor or the Clerk/Treasurer, Town of Burkeville, Virginia, P. O. Box 277, Burkeville, Virginia 23922, telephone 434-767-4095.